Tamor River Expedition

 Our Daily routine

 06.30 wake-up to a steaming hot tea or coffee

 15.00 to 1600: set-up camp on the riverside

 16.00 to 1700 tea, snacks and time for relaxing / beach volleyball

 18.00 to 1900: dinner

-Navigate Rivers run self-sufficient trips on several rivers in Nepal; whether just a weekend on the water or you are wanting to escape Kathmandu for more than a week, We provide experienced rafting crew in the country with world-class trained and the latest equipment and excellent safety records
+Navigate Outdoor run self-sufficient trips on several rivers in Nepal; whether just a weekend on the water or you are wanting to escape Kathmandu for more than a week, We provide experienced rafting crew in the country with world-class trained and the latest equipment and excellent safety records.

 Karnali River Experience.

 They say that the journey is better than the destination.
 That all the experiences along the way are like an accumulation of rocks along a riverbed.
 This story is another stone in a river.

 I have known Mani Aryal for several years, meeting him in the United States, in the state of Utah.
 Mani and I were both on a work contract to take a group of students down Desolation & Grey Canyon on the Green River.
 After spending three weeks with Mani I knew that I made a paddling adventure buddy and that he would be a person that I actively stay in contact with.
 The years have a way of floating by with adventure and intentions.
 Every time I spoke to Mani he persistently invited me to Kathmandu to see his home and to float the rivers.
 Three years after saying “no”, I finally could say “maybe”.